-In spite of the sharp reduction in their scope and of significant implementation delays, the physical investments supported under the project successfully stopped the decline in oil production in all three OPAs.
-The ex-post ERRs for the three OPAs' overall investment programs, although lower than expected at appraisal, are still high (ranging from 18% to 81%), which is not surprising given the nature of these quick-return rehabilitation investments.
+In spite of the partial loan cancellations and of implementation delays, the physical investments supported under the project successfully stopped the decline in oil production in all three OPAs.
+The ex-post ERRs for the three OPAs' overall investment programs are quite high (ranging from 108% to 244%), which is not surprising given the nature of these quick-return rehabilitation investments.
 However, the financial returns to the OPAs so far have been substantially less because of the impact of new taxes and of the 1998 fall in international oil prices.
-These factors were compounded by the stripping of some of the companies' liquid assets (through transfer pricing) by the new private owners, following their privatization under less-than-transparent circumstances (the "loans for shares" program).
-As a result, all three OPAs have suffered from severe cash-flow shortages (limiting their ability to implement the project) and two have even gone into bankruptcy proceedings.
+These factors were compounded by the stripping of some of the companies' liquid assets (through transfer pricing) by the new private owners, following their privatization under less -than-transparent circumstances (the "loans for shares" program).
+As a result, all three OPAs have suffered from severe cash -flow shortages (limiting their ability to repay their subloans) and two have even gone into bankruptcy proceedings.

 Financial constraints have also resulted in the OPAs' ignoring their commitments on environmental aspects .

-Policy objectives were, for the most part, not achieved.
-Progress made in the early years on domestic oil pricing (via market liberalization) was partly reversed in the aftermath of the 1998 economic crisis; the petroleum tax system remains grossly inefficient; access to oil transport capacity (incl. for export) remains discriminatory; and the limited progress made on legislative reform --including the recent enacting of the production -sharing agreement (PSA) law-has not been enough to induce a significant influx of foreign investment.
+Policy objectives were, for the most part, not achieved : progress made in the early years on domestic oil pricing (via market liberalization) was partly reversed in the aftermath of the 1998 economic crisis; the petroleum tax system remains grossly inefficient; access to oil transport capacity (incl. for export) remains discriminatory; and the limited progress made on legislative reform --including the recent enacting of the production -sharing agreement (PSA) lawhas not been enough to induce a significant influx of foreign investment .